Governors Island

 DetailInformation

-Main Managing EntitiesThe Trust for Governors Island (city/state) & National Park Service (monument portion)
+Main Managing EntitiesThe Trust for Governors Island and the National Park Service (for Governors Island National Monument)

-Popular ActivitiesPicnicking, biking, walking, events, art installations, skyline views
+Popular ActivitiesPicnicking, biking, walking, skyline viewing, cultural events, and historic sightseeing